thanhtung1512/interview_labs/README.md

 + Cloudtrail: Monitors and records account activity
 + S3: object file storage and will set with life cycle policy: after 30 days move to S3 Intelligent-Tiering and 90 days move to S3 Glacier
       And after 180 days will move to S3 Glacier Deep Archive
++ KMS: for envelop encryption S3 object and EKS secret.

 ### 1.1.2 Data workflow
 - When user access to domain, Route53 will redirect the traffic to Cloudfront which put the WAF rules.